ImLvna/Horion/README.md

 </p>
 <br/>

+**This repository is not a minecraft cheat.
+I am removing all of the unfair mods to make a pvp client -Luna**

 **Horion** is a minecraft bedrock edition utility mod designed to enhance a users gameplay.
 We do not take responsibility.
 If you want to contribute to this project, feel free to fork this repository and submit a pull request.
 **As of 09/01/20, this project is under no active development by the horion team anymore.
 We will still review PRs.**